kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 ## Use Cases

 As a cluster administrator, I manage a set of domains and a set of gateways.
-I would like to declaratively define which DNS provider to use to configure connectivity for clients accessing these domains and my gateway so that I can see and configure which DNS provider is being used and limit which domains can be used.
+I would like to declaratively define which DNS provider to use to configure connectivity for clients accessing these domains and my gateway so that I can see and configure which DNS provider is being used.

 As a cluster administrator, I would like to have the DNS names automatically populated into my specified DNS zones as a set of records based on the assigned addresses of my gateways so that I do not have to undertake external automation or management of this essential task.